MicrosoftDocs/quantum-docs/articles/contributing-overview.md

 ## Next steps

-Thanks for being a part of the Azure Quantum community, we're excited for your contributions!
+Thanks for being a part of the Azure Quantum community!
 If you'd like to learn more about contributing, please continue with one of the following guides.

 - [Learn how to report bugs](xref:microsoft.quantum.contributing-qdk.overview.reporting)